Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

-In Eq.~\ref{tree}, $f_{k}$ is the $k_{th}$ decision tree, $X_{i}$ is the training feature and $\hat{{y}_{i}}$ is predication results.Finding parameters of the tree model is turned into minimize the objective function problem and it can be trained in an additive manner~\cite{chen2016xgboost}.
+In the XGboost, the tree ensemble model using $K$ additive function to prediction output can be represented as: In Eq.~\ref{tree}, $f_{k}$ is the $k_{th}$ decision tree, $X_{i}$ is the training feature and $\hat{{y}_{i}}$ is prediction results.
+Finding parameters of the tree model is turned into minimizing the objective function problem and it can be trained in an additive manner~\cite{chen2016xgboost}. where $\sum_{i}{l(\hat{y}_{i},y_{i})}$ is a training loss function that measures the difference between the prediction and the target; $\Omega (f)$ is a smoothing regularization term to avoid over-fitting.